 The Group aims to generate growth across all insurance segments in Germany as well as exploit the potential for expansion in the international legal insurance business.
 Today, the ARAG Group operates in a total of 17 countries (Germany, 14 other European countries, and the US and Canada) through branches, subsidiaries, and equity investments.
-It generates sales revenue and premiums of approximately $\in$ 1.8 billion and employs more than 4,000 people.
+It generates sales revenue and premiums of approximately € 1.8 billion and employs more than 4,000 people.
 ARAG SE is responsible for strategic group management and the legal insurance operating business at both domestic and international levels.
 The other ARAG insurance and service companies are responsible for the operational management of their respective lines of business.
 ARAG Holding SE manages the assets and is the parent company of the Group from a company law perspective.

-HELP was offering Homebuyers Insurance when the company was founded, but has developed a wider product range including Family Legal Insurance, mainly to unions.
+HELP has been offering Homebuyers Insurance since the company was founded, but has since developed a wider product range including Insurance for SMEs and Family Legal Insurance, mainly to unions.